jlyonsmith/HowTo/Ordering_an_SSL_Certificate.md

 Test the CSR is valid at [Symantec CryptoReport](https://cryptoreport.websecurity.symantec.com/checker/views/csrCheck.jsp).

-Backup the `.csr`, `.key`, `.crt`, `.cnf` and `.csr` in an encrypted `.zip` file with a password.
-Ideally nobody, not even you, should ever see a private key, both that's another story.
-They of course both need to be on your server in the `nginx` or Apache configuration.

 ### 3rd Party Signing

 Take the `.csr` and `.key` files and order an SSL certificate on [Namecheap](http://namecheap.com).
 This will just require email verification.